slaskawi/vault-poc/README.md

 Kubernetes-native secure secrets store.

 ## Why K-Stash?
-In environments where Kubernetes Secrets aren't sufficiently secure, K-Stash provides a secret store that runs in Kubernetes/OpenShift environments, uses platform-native constructs where possible, and comes with its own Container Storage Interface (CSI) Driver for securely accessing secrets within containers.
+In environments where Kubernetes Secrets aren't sufficiently secure, K-Stash provides an encrypted secret store that runs in Kubernetes/OpenShift environments, uses platform-native constructs where possible, and comes with its own Container Storage Interface (CSI) Driver for securely accessing secrets within containers.

+Native Kubernetes Secrets are accessible by cluster and namespace admins and they are usually base64-encoded and not encrypted.
+In large or high-security environments, storing secrets in this way might be undesirable.
+By introducing granular access controls and robust data encryption, K-Stash can provide a more secure environment for storing secrets.

 While HashiCorp Vault and other secret stores can provide some of this functionality, it can be difficult to deploy and manage it outside of a Kubernetes cluster.
 For example, the open source version of Vault does not provide namespace support, making it more difficult to secure in multi-tenant environments.
+In the case of cloud-provider secrets solutions, the cost of using that solution may be undersirable.

-This service aims to simplify the management of secrets.
+This service aims to simplify the management of secrets while making them more secure.

 ## Concepts
 There are many concepts and layers introduced by K-Stash.
 Some are inspired by other secret stores.
 The below sections explain these concepts using a bottom-to-top approach.